Green whip snake: Biology

-Venom and toxicity
+Venom

 Commonly regarded as non-venomous, it is described that a subject who endured 'sustained biting' of up to 5 minutes began showing suspect symptoms, including problems with neuromotor skills.
-It is described that a gland called the Duvernoy's gland, maybe similar to the venom gland, has some responsibility.
+The presence of modified rear maxillary fangs in correspondence to a gland called the Duvernoy's gland, similar to the venom gland and involved in the production of toxins, has recently been discovered.